 finishing the proof. \end{proof}

 In the proof we also showed the existence of minimizers in \eqref{eq:fill_up_point}, i.e.\ points used for ``filling up'', under the same assumptions.
 This is precisely \eqref{eq:last_point}.

 Let us discuss the assumptions of Lemma \ref{lemma:existence_barys}.
 Note that assumptions \ref{asmp_one_lemma}, \ref{asmp_two_leamma} and \ref{asmp_three_lemma_lsc_of_metric} are fulfilled in our two important examples of $\X = \R^d$ and $\X = \mathcal{P}_2(\R^d)$.
 Indeed, for $\X=\R^d$ this is clear, whereas for $\X=\mathcal{P}_2(\R^d)$ the role of the metric $\tau$ is played by the metric induced by weak convergence of probability measures.
-For details check Chapter $7$, \emph{The Metric Side of Optimal Transportation}, in \cite{Villani}.
-As for Assumption \ref{asmp_four_lemma}, this is not a big restriction in our two examples, since this basically (in practical terms) means that for each cluster we need at least one fully observed data point.
-Even if this is not the case, we can still include the old barycenter with a small weight to enforce the existence of minimizers, as done in Section \ref{sec:NA_WKMeans} and Algorithm \ref{alg:NA_WKMeans}.
-This also helps numerically, as otherwise infinite solutions for the generalized mean in the Euclidean case, and the generalized Wasserstein barycenter in the case of probability measures, may exist.
+For details we refer to \cite[Chapter $7$]{Villani}.
+As for Assumption \ref{asmp_four_lemma}, this basically (in practical terms) means that for each cluster we need at least one fully observed data point.
+In our two examples, NA $k$-means and NA Wasserstein $k$-means, this would not even be necessary as in \cite[Proposition 3.1]{JuGoSa21} it is shown that existence of the generalized Wasserstein barycenter is always guaranteed as long as the maps $\varphi_i$ are linear.
+Still, it might be numerically advantageous to have at least one fully observed point in each cluster or include the previous barycenter with a small weight, cf.\ \eqref{eq:bary_update_with_weight}.